 About Manchester Jewish Museum

 Manchester Jewish Museum is located in a former Spanish and Portuguese Synagogue on Cheetham Hill Road.
 It is the only Jewish Museum outside London and is housed in the oldest surviving synagogue building in Manchester, completed in 1874.
-The Museum is a registered charity (Registered Charity No. 508278).

 It is a beautiful example of Victorian architecture, executed in Moorish style.
 Particularly noteworthy are the splendid stained glass windows and the distinctive cast-iron fitments.